 Here’s everything you need:

-- Grape tomatoes.
-Or cherry.
+- Cherry tomatoes.
+Or grape.
 Of any color.

 - Mozzarella.
-Fresh is preferred, but you can also use shredded.
+Fresh is preferred, but you can also use pre-shredded mozzarella.

 - Balsamic Glaze.
-Make sure you are using balsamic glaze, not balsamic vinaigrette.
-You can easily make your own balsamic glaze out of balsamic vinaigrette—more details on that are below.
+Make sure you are using balsamic glaze, not balsamic vinegar or vinaigrette.
+You can easily make your own balsamic glaze out of balsamic vinegar—more details on that below.

 Caprese Asparagus Tips and Tricks